3 Ways you can use PRTG to monitor Industrial IT

 Looking ahead, bringing OT metrics into the unified monitoring concept could be done by getting them from the device via a smart gateway.
 Here's what this might look like, using the example of the INSYS icom Smart Machinery Gateway:

-Because the INSYS icom Smart Machinery Gateway uses MQTT (among other means) to communicate data upstream (for example, to a data collection system or the cloud), PRTG could subscribe to these messages using the new MQTT Subscribe sensor that is coming Q3 of 2020.
-We'll have a lot more information on that (and the other MQTT sensors) in the coming months right here on this blog, so make sure you subscribe to our newsletter!
+Because the INSYS icom Smart Machinery Gateway uses MQTT (among other means) to communicate data upstream (for example, to a data collection system or the cloud), PRTG could subscribe to these messages using the new MQTT Subscribe sensor.
+For more information on the MQTT sensors in PRTG, take a look the announcement blog post.
+We'll also have an example of the INSYS icom use case, so make sure you subscribe to our newsletter!

 To get data from machines and other devices that PRTG historically doesn't have access to, there is another option: Node-RED.
 We introduced the PRTG Node-RED connector earlier this year, which gives you even more options for getting data into PRTG.
 Here's a brief overview of how it works: